sandyksit/archimydes-challange-mern/README.md

 This project is licensed under the MIT License

+###Role
-#Please add role for role table using schema or direct or postRole api
+Please add role for role table using schema or direct or postRole api

 ![image](https://user-images.githubusercontent.com/13213679/126360911-010366bb-802a-499c-bbed-6bc913bb668e.png)